Find the Best Camera Drone Selling Right Now

 Live Video Streaming

-The vast majority of camera drones are used for recording HD video for playback later – not for live broadcasting.
+The vast majority of camera drones are used for recording HD video for playback later, not for live broadcasting.

-While news stations continue to experiment with live drone video feeds, the resolution and reliability of live HD streaming from drones is not quite there yet.
+While news stations continue to experiment with live drone video feeds, the resolution and reliability of live HD streaming from drones are not quite there yet.

 Ready-to-Fly vs. Building Your Own

-Instead, most hobbyists prefer to mount a camera and gimbal of their choice to a proven commercial-grade flying platform like the DJI Matrice 600 that meets the minimum requirement for film making and photography – features such as:
+Instead, most hobbyists prefer to mount a camera and gimbal of their choice onto a proven commercial-grade flying platform like the DJI Matrice 600 that meets the minimum requirement for film making and photography: